25 Tips for How to Save Money if Your Paycheck Is Stretched Thin

 Only buy in bulk if you’re purchasing products that have a long shelf life or ingredients that you have enough freezer space to store for future recipes.

 Another way to get a quick cash infusion: Switch bank accounts.
-Some of the best bank promotions will give you $500 or more just for opening a new account.
-Just be sure to read the fine print, since a bank account with ridiculous fees or minimum balance requirements could cost you big.
+Some of the best bank promotions will give you $300 or more just for opening a new account, like Sofi Checking and Savings.
+Just be sure to read the fine print, since a bank account with ridiculous fees or minimum balance requirements could cost you big time.

 - Put it in your savings account for an emergency or upcoming expense.